 If you experience any of these symptoms, or if you have painful swollen lymph nodes and no other symptoms, consult your doctor.
 Lymph nodes that are swollen but not tender can be signs of a serious problem, such as cancer.

-In some cases, the swollen lymph node will get smaller as other symptoms dissipate.
-However, if a lymph node is swollen and painful, or if the swelling lasts more than a few days, see your doctor.
+In some cases, the swollen lymph node will get smaller as other symptoms go away.
+If a lymph node is swollen and painful or if the swelling lasts more than a few days, see your doctor.

 If you’ve recently become ill or had an injury, make sure to let your doctor know.
 This information is vital in helping your doctor determine the cause of your symptoms.

-Your doctor will also inquire about your entire medical history.
-Since certain diseases or medications can cause swollen lymph nodes, your medical history is important in helping to establish a diagnosis.
+Your doctor will also ask you about your medical history.
+Since certain diseases or medications can cause swollen lymph nodes, giving your medical history helps your doctor find a diagnosis.

-After discussing the symptoms with your doctor, he or she will perform a physical exam.
+After you discuss the symptoms with your doctor, they will perform a physical examination.
 This consists of checking the size of your lymph nodes and feeling them to see if they’re tender.

 After the physical examination, a blood test may be administered to check for certain diseases or hormonal disorders.

 If necessary, the doctor may order an imaging test to further evaluate the lymph node or other areas of your body that may have caused the lymph node to swell.
 Common imaging tests used to check lymph nodes include CT scans, MRIs, X-rays, and ultrasound.

 In certain cases, further testing is needed.
 The doctor may order a lymph node biopsy.
 This is a minimally-invasive test, which consists of using thin, needle-like tools to remove a sample of cells from the lymph node.
 The cells are then sent to a laboratory where they are tested for major diseases, such as cancer.

 If necessary, the doctor may remove the entire lymph node.